TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 These balls were handmade and were not very durable, often breaking apart after just a few holes.
 They also took a long time to make due to the limited technology and skill of those responsible.

-In the 19th century, golf balls began to be made from gutta-percha, a type of rubber that was durable and had good bounce, both very important traits for something that needs to be hit.
-This led to the development of the first standardized golf ball, which became known as the gutty.
-The gutty was used until the early 20th century when it was replaced by the Haskell ball.
-This legendary ball was made from a rubber core surrounded by multiple layers of thread and gutta-percha.
+In the 19th century, they began to be made from gutta-percha, a type of rubber that was durable and had good bounce, both very important traits for something that needs to be hit.
+This led to the development of the first standardized variant, which became known as the gutty.

-During the middle of the 20th century, golf balls began to be made with synthetic materials as they were more and more available.
-This is when the Balata and Surlyn came into the picture, materials that allowed for greater control and consistency in golf balls.
-The change led to the development of the modern golf ball we all know and love today.
-Quite a long and interesting history for something that familiar and common, right?
+During the middle of the 20th century, they were made with synthetic materials as they were more and more available.
+This is when the Balata and Surlyn came into the picture, materials that allowed for greater control and consistency.

 There are several types of golf balls worth knowing about.
 Of course, each of them is designed for a different purpose in the sport, and not all are mutually interchangeable.

-• Distance balls are designed for maximum distance, obviously, and are typically made with a hard outer layer and a large, high-compression core.
+• Distance are designed for maximum distance, obviously, and are typically made with a hard outer layer and a large, high-compression core.
 This allows them to travel further and to survive being hit stronger.

-• Multi-layer balls combine the features of distance and spin balls into a hybrid that takes the best of both worlds.
-These balls are designed for players who want both distance and control, but not too much of either.
+• Multi-layer combine the features of distance and spin balls into a hybrid that takes the best of both worlds.
+These are designed for players who want both distance and control, but not too much of either.

-Golf balls are an essential part of the game of golf, and have come a long way since their earliest days.
+They are an essential part of the game of golf, and have come a long way since their earliest days.
 Today, in the modern iteration of the game, they are made with advanced materials and technologies in order to give golfers a better playing performance.

 The TaylorMade Golfing Brand